Why should you opt for an MBA in Canada?

-Many of the Canadian universities offer Master of Business Administration (MBA) programs in various specialisations.
-The duration of MBA programs in Canada usually vary from just about ten months to 2 years and so it is very difficult to describe the curriculum.
-The programs provided by the best MBA colleges in Canada can be categorised into three sections.
+Many of the Canadian universities offer Master of Business Administration (MBA) programs in various specializations.
+The duration of MBA programs in Canada usually vary from just about ten months to 2 years, and so it is tough to describe the curriculum.
+The programs provided by the best MBA colleges in Canada can be categorized into three sections.

-1. Generalised MBA Program – This program is of a duration of 2 years.
+1. Generalized MBA Program: This program is of a duration of 2 years.
 During the first year, the students focus on the core of business fundamentals such as Financial and Managerial Accounting, Management Statistics, Business Strategy Analysis, and Data Analysis.
-The second year comprises of stressing importance into the chosen area of concentration, from the specialisation options available.
+The second-year comprises of stressing importance into the chosen area of concentration, from the specialization options available.

-2. Specialised MBA – The duration of the specialised MBA programs vary from 1 year or may be less than a year.
+2. Specialised MBA: The duration of the specialized MBA programs vary from 1 year or maybe less than a year.
 These programs usually provide an opportunity for students who wish to hone their skills in a specific field.
-A few of the reputed business schools, such as the Simon Fraser University, also provide customised MBA programs which are developed based on the needs of corporate and organisations.
-These types of customised MBA programs can also be called as Corporate MBAs that are only available to the employees of the organisation for which the course is tailor-made.
+A few of the reputed business schools, such as the Simon Fraser University, also provide customized MBA programs which are developed based on the needs of corporations and organizations.
+These types of customised MBA programs can also be called as Corporate MBAs that are only available to the employees of the organization for which the course is tailor-made.

 Where can I earn an MBA in Canada?